 This form is for bookings only - you can not use it to check availability.
-Here is why Features Remote/isolated Association member Western style toilet Seagrass Good house reef Calm beach Sandy Beach IDR 0 to 350,000 Details
+Here is why Features Remote/isolated In village Reef dropoff Western style toilet English speaking Good house reef IDR 0 to 350,000 Has family bungalows Details

 Sun Homestay occupies a beachside location in the Batanta village of Marandan Weser.
 Marandan Weser is commonly known as Yennyar, and is one of the last villages in Raja Ampat in which all the homes are of traditional construction.

 Sun Homestay is a two room bungalow.
 Bedrooms have mattresses on the floor, equipped with the homestay standard covers, pillows, bolsters and mosquito nets.

 Meals are served on the bungalow verandah, and free drinking water and tea and coffee making supplies are provided there for guests.

 Guests share a concrete-floored bathroom building which provides bucket bathing and a western style toilet.